emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   now deprecated and shows warning when you run your project.
 So to fix that you either fix it in the package and open a PR with the change or wait for the maintainer to update it.
-* When you encounter a bug in dependency you will have to understand this package code, fork, branch, fix rinse and repeat.
+* When you encounter a bug in a dependency you will have to understand this package code, fork, branch, fix rinse and repeat.
 That requires a some cooperation from the library maintainer which is most of the time isn't possible because most of the open source projects are voluntarily maintained.